PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

 - **return_value_policy** - policy to define return value lifetime and ownership.
 Details can be found here: :ref:`rv-policies`.
 - **keep_alive** - list containing indices of arguments whose lifetimes should be bound to ``this`` object's lifetime.
 The indices are 1-based.
 See more details here: :ref:`keep-alive-policy`.
 - **is_c_wrapper_external** - boolean to define whether the C binding helpers must be included as from external lib or not (generate include within ``<>`` diamonds or not).
+- **hash_method** - the name of hash method in C++.
+If users have annotated a method with this name then in each target language an appropriate hash method will be generated.
+The variable is allowed on **root** and should be defined once per project.
+- **equals_method** - the name of equals method in C++.
+If users have annotated a method with this name then in each target language an appropriate equals method/operator will be generated.
+The variable is allowed on **root** and should be defined once per project.
+- **tostring_method** - the name of toSting method in C++.
+If users have annotated a method with this name then in each target language an appropriate string converting method will be generated.
+The variable is allowed on **root** and should be defined once per project.
 .. note::

    The default value and other properties can be easily overridden.